 When it comes to cracking caused by subsidence you need to first eliminate likely causes such as nearby trees and leaking drains.

 Conventional wisdom tells us that the solution to subsidence is underpinning, which involves excavation below the sunken wall and pumping in large volumes of concrete.
-But underpinning costs and should be carried out as a last resort, particularly with older properties because the part that hasn’t been underpinned will continue to naturally move in tune with ground conditions, setting up stresses with the newly rock solid underpinned length of wall.
+But underpinning costs money and should only be carried out as a last resort, particularly with older properties because the part that hasn’t been underpinned will continue to naturally move in tune with ground conditions, setting up stresses with the newly rock solid underpinned length of wall.

 Underpinning also tends worry future buyers and insurers.